SoubhikSinha/Computer-Science-eBooks/README.md

 <br>

- >NOTE : Some of the books may seem outdated because the latest versions might not have been available in the electronic format.
-But majority of times, the earlier and the current version carries very little to no difference - after all, the knowledge inside can be <b><i>"old, not obsolete !"</i></b>
+ >NOTE : Some of the books may seem outdated because the latest versions might not be available in the electronic format.
+However, in most cases, the earlier and the current version carries very little to no difference - after all, the knowledge inside can be <b><i>"old, not obsolete !"</i></b>

 I will try to upload more <i>relevant</i> and <i>up-to-date</i> resources to enhance this repo's usability.
 <br><br><br>